UniPiTechnology/evok/README.md

 and look through/paste the output of the script.

-# Installing Evok for Neuron
+# Installing EVOK on Neuron

 _**(Beta only for now)**_